+WHERE IS IT?
 In Eagan, just minutes from MSP airport, this hotel is an anchor tenant of the Viking Lakes campus located along I-494, making it convenient to both Minneapolis and St. Paul.
 It’s also adjacent to the Minnesota Vikings football team headquarters and practice facilities; the team will stay here before each home game.
-WHAT’S IT LIKE?

-This hotel strikes the right balance between sports fans and business travelers alike.
-HOW MANY ROOMS?
+VERDICT This hotel strikes the right balance between sports fans and business travelers alike.

-Internet rates for a traditional room start at $134 CONTACT
+PRICE Internet rates for a traditional room start at $134